ZackyCaleb/CDAN/README.md

 # Run
 ## Training
-* To Train and get checkpoints:
+* To Train this model and get checkpoints:
    ```
   Python main.py
    ```